-I don’t think anyone would’ve looked down on the Jazz for tanking the season after Hayward had left and they’d been killed by injuries to key players.
-Fans weren’t advocating for tanking like the 76ers “process” or anything like that.
+I don’t think anyone would have looked down on the Jazz for tanking the season after Hayward left and they had been killed by injuries to key players.
+Fans weren’t advocating for tanking like the 76ers’ “process” or anything like that.
 People were advocating for opportunistic tanking.
 Plus the best way for the Jazz to ever land a marquee player is through the draft.
 It made sense to tank.
-The Jazz players clearly weren’t on board with tanking.
+The Jazz players clearly were not on board with tanking.

 Since the debacle against the Hawks, the Jazz won ten in a row with a thirty-point win of the defending champion Golden State Warriors and a road win in San Antonio, a place where the Jazz historically have a lot of problems.
-During this ten-game winning streak, the Jazz have been destroying teams.
+During this ten-game winning streak, the Jazz destroyed teams.
 Their average margin of victory during this stretch is 15 points and a lot of these wins have been over good teams.
-It’s not like they just hit the soft part of their schedule.
-They’re going out and beating good teams.
+It’s not like they just hit the soft part of their schedule, they are going out and beating good teams.

-The third reason is something that I think is trying a bit under the radar and that is Joe Ingles’ recent play.
-He’s been awesome for this team and especially during this run.
+The third reason is something that I think is flying a bit under the radar and that is Joe Ingles’ recent play.
+He’s been awesome for this team, especially during this run.
 He scored a career high 23 points during the winning streak and he’s been amazing on defense too.
-A lot of the times he’s been guarding the other team’s best wing player.
+A lot of the time, he’s guarding the other team’s best wing player.

-The next reason is the fact that the Jazz really isn’t a very good offensive team and the offense has been burning teams down lately.
+The next reason is the fact that the Jazz really are not a good offensive team and the offense has been burning teams down lately.
 Regression to the mean on the offensive end is why this might not be sustainable.
 Why it could be is the defense.
-This is without a doubt one of the best defenses in the league when they have Gobert on the door.
+This is without a doubt one of the best defenses in the league when they have Gobert on the floor.
 I tend to think that even when the offense regresses that the defense will be enough to push the Jazz at least into a playoff spot in the tough Western Conference.

-The fun part about cheering for a team that most everyone has already said was doomed is that you relish the victories.
-Every single one them.
+The fun part about cheering for a team that most everyone has already said was doomed is that you relish the victories; every single one them.
 You know the season could collapse at any time.
-This Jazz team is another injury away from this winning streak not mattering at all and their season getting sucker punched away from them.
+This Jazz team is another injury away from this winning streak not mattering at all and its season getting sucker punched away from them.
 It’s a little liberating, actually.
 Your expectations are low because you shouldn’t expect anything at all.
 You have no idea what could happen from a game-to-game basis, but for now the 2017-18 team is making a run.